thinkjs/www.thinkjs.org/view/en/doc/2.2/model_config.md

 #### Modify Primary Key

-Model default primary key is `id`, if it is not the primary key seting in data table, you need to reset it:
+Model default primary key is `id`, if it is not the primary key setting in data table, you need to reset it:

 ```
 export default class extends think.model.base {